-How to Find Chi-Square Critical Value in Excel (2 Quick Tricks)
+How to Find Chi-Square Critical Value in Excel?

-This tutorial will illustrate how to find Chi-Square critical value in Excel.
+This tutorial will illustrate how to find Chi-Square critical values in Excel.
 Suppose we will perform a Chi-Square test.
 As a result, we will get a test statistic.
 Basically, we use the Chi-Square critical value to check whether the results of the Chi-Square test are statistically significant or not.
 The test findings are statistically significant if the test statistic is larger than the Chi-Square critical value.
-So, let’s start the discussion to find Chi-Square critical value.
+So, let’s start the discussion by finding Chi-Square critical value.

-2 Quick Tricks to Find Chi-Square Critical Value in Excel
+How to Find Chi-Square Critical Value in Excel: 2 Quick Tricks

 Throughout this article, we will see 2 quick tricks to find Chi-Square critical value in Excel.
 To find the Chi-Square critical value we need to know two values.